 $ windows. ~ bt \ Sources \ Rollback

-If you tried to install a plug and play device, such as a speaker or a wired headset, and you can't do it, the error log will go to the following path (use Run or directly File Explore.)
+If you tried to install a plug and play device, such as a speaker or a wired handset, and you can not do it, the error log will be on the following path (use Run or directly File Explorer.)

 % WINDIR% \ Inf \ Setupapi * .log

-To see the memory errors, enter the following path in the RUN dialog box or in the File Explorer location bar.
+To see her errors s enter the following path in the RUN dialog or in the location bar of File Explorer.

 The error logs from the Sysprep command are located on the following path